-Should you pass away, your estate (different from the bankruptcy estate – your assets money, property, etc. – distributed to persons who will inherit them) will be administered in the following manner:
+Should you pass away, your estate (this is different from the bankruptcy estate – it refers to all the assets that you have at the time of death) will be administered in the following manner:

 - Subject to the funeral, testamentary and administration expenses having priority

-- The OA will continue managing the bankruptcy estate to pay off the debts to the creditors.
+- The OA will continue managing the bankruptcy estate to pay off your debts to the creditors.
 In other words, your death does not mean that your debt will be automatically discharged.